This thread for is those who might be interested in the topic.

 Cheers.

-I recently started looking into Li-ion 1.5V AA rechargeable batteries as a replacement for NiMH types when I found some that had a comparable cost.
+I recently started looking into Li-ion 1.5V AA rechargeable batteries as a replacement for NiMH types when I found some that had a comparable cost (frugal person that I am).

-These have an internal Li-ion battery (likely about 3.6V) which is then dropped to a regulated 1.5V output by an internal buck switching regulator.
+These have an internal Li-ion battery of typically about 3.7V, which is then dropped to a regulated 1.5V output by an internal buck switching regulator to be more compatible in devices that are designed for the 1.5V nominal of an alkaline primary cell as compared to the 1.2V of an NiMH.

-Their Ah rating is just comparable or slightly better than NiMH, but their Wh rating is significantly greater due to their higher ( and constant) output voltage, which may or may not be significant, depending upon the device being powered.
+Their Ah rating is generally comparable or slightly better than NiMH, but their Wh rating is significantly greater (close to the 3-4 Wh of alkaline) due to their higher constant-voltage output, (which may or may not be significant in use, depending upon the device being powered).

 So I ordered the ones below from amazon to try them out.